Introducing StealthAUDIT 11.5! Complete your cloud security puzzle. LEARN MORE

 Example of Sysmon 13 Detecting Process Herpaderping

-WARNING: Attempting process herpaderping may render target processes inoperable.
-Please proceed with caution and always test security and malware techniques in secure sandbox environments.
+Important: Keep in mind that attempting process herpaderping can render target processes inoperable.
+Please proceed with caution, and always test security and malware techniques in secure sandbox environments.

 >> ProcessHerpaderping.exe mimikatz.exe "\Program Files\Google\Chrome\Application\chrome.exe"

-As a result, we’ve successfully executed mimikatz.exe from within chrome.exe (a widely trusted process) and checking the chrome.exe process shows a valid Google signature.
-This is the especially scary part!
+We’ve successfully executed mimikatz.exe from within chrome.exe (a widely trusted process) and checking the chrome.exe process shows a valid Google signature:

-This is extremely valuable information, which can be forwarded to admins and Security Information and Event Management (SIEM) solutions via Windows Event Forwarding (WEF).
+This is extremely valuable information that can be sent to admins and your security information and event management (SIEM) tool via Windows Event Forwarding (WEF).

 >> Sysmon.exe -u